 I am a charismatic young man who aspires to inspire others.
 Working as a lifeguard for many years, I have a specialty in teaching people how to not to drown.
 Actually, as a recent U of T graduate with a double major in Human Biology Psychology, I could probably save you from drowning in books too.
 I can really relate to all the students out there - I've spent my time watching as much Netflix as humanly possible, and while I've never played 2K, you can most definitely get the work in FIFA.
-Feel free to watch any of my Youtube videos @OfficiallyBrandon – be my second subscriber.
+I also make vlogs in my free time, feel free to watch any of my Youtube videos @OfficiallyBrandon – be my second subscriber.

 I recently graduated from the University of Toronto and through all my ups and downs in university one thing stayed consistent, my love for 2K.
 I’ve always had a passion for helping others, which led me to join many charitable organizations on campus, including Doctors Without Borders and Free the Children.
 I was born in Scarborough and raised up in Malvern and have always been intrigued with film (aka Worldstar).
+In fact, last summer I was in India shooting a documentary about a hip-hop producer working out of his home studio while building an international fanbase.
 With a passion for helping others combined with my interests in film, I’m looking forward to working with the new, dope, up and coming artists in Toronto.
 Stay woke my friends.